dblessing/dblessing.github.io/_posts/2015-08-23-git-rebasing-to-resolve-conflicts.markdown

 are many conflicts that must be resolved but hopefully the rebase is smooth.
 Once complete, you will need to force push your feature branch to the `origin` (your fork) to update the merge request.
 Do this by adding a `-f` flag to your push - `git push origin <branch> -f`.
 Always examine the merge request after this operation to ensure the commits and changes are what you expect.
+Note: Force pushing to your branch will update the merge request automatically.
+You do *not* need to close and create a new merge request.
+I've seen contributors do this and it causes lots of confusion.

-I hope this helps next time your have to rebase.
+I hope this helps next time you have to rebase.
 Please send me a tweet if you have questions.
 I'm happy to help a new contributor overcome these hurdles.

 ## Configuring upstreams